project-meucci/thimm.github.io/docs/Agtech - So What?/Regen-ag-series-2-sam-trethewey-on-applying-startup-business-model-insights-to-produce-carbon-positive-beef.md

 ---
-title: Regen Ag Series #2: Sam Trethewey on applying startup business model insights to produce carbon positive beef
+title: Regen Ag Series 2 Sam Trethewey On Applying Startup Business Model Insights To Produce Carbon Positive Beef
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-07-29)